Nicola Sturgeon: Health policy

 Sturgeon also outlined a guaranteed maximum 18-week wait for patients after they had seen their GP and vowed to do away with deferred or "hidden" waiting lists.
-She ordered a review of the thorny issue of hospital car parking charges - as high as £7 in some areas - and, after years of campaigning in opposition, found herself in a position to announce an inquiry into the infection of NHS patients with Hepatitis C and HIV from tainted blood products.
+She ordered a review of the issue of hospital car parking charges – as high as £7 in some areas – and launched an inquiry into the infection of NHS patients with Hepatitis C and HIV from tainted blood products.

 2009 swine flu pandemic

 As Health Secretary, Sturgeon became more widely known internationally for her handling of the 2009 flu pandemic.

-On 26 April 2009, the Scottish Government announced that two people who had returned from Mexico had been admitted to Monklands Hospital in Airdrie after experiencing "mild flu-like symptoms".
+On 26 April 2009, the Scottish Government confirmed that two people who had returned from Mexico had been admitted to Monklands Hospital in Airdrie after experiencing "mild flu-like symptoms".
 Sturgeon stated that there was "no immediate threat to public health in Scotland", but added, "monitoring of those who have been in close contact with the two people is also being carried out as an additional precaution."
 The following day, she confirmed that these were cases of the swine influenza A (H1N1) virus.
 Authorities in both Scotland and England stated that there were no plans to trace the fellow airline passengers who may have travelled alongside the couple, since the authorities do not classify them as "close contacts".

-On 11 June, the World Health Organisation (WHO) declared the influenza virus a pandemic.
+On 11 June, the World Health Organization (WHO) declared the influenza virus a pandemic.
 Sturgeon told the Scottish Parliament that containment of the virus had failed and that the Scottish Government was taking steps to mitigate the spread of the virus.
-"We have seen a rapid increase in the number of confirmed cases in Scotland over the past 10 days," she told Parliament.
+"We have seen a rapid increase in the number of confirmed cases in Scotland over the past 10 days", she told Parliament.
 "Based on this experience, Health Protection Scotland has expressed the view that sustained community transmission appears to be taking place."
 Four days later, a Scottish woman with underlying health conditions died at the Royal Alexandra Hospital in Paisley.
 This marked the first death in Scotland and Europe.